Golf Capsules | Metro News

 LATIN AMERICA AMATEUR

-PANAMA CITY (AP) — Costa Rica's Alvaro Ortiz shot a 4-under 66 to take the second-round lead in the Latin America Amateur Championship.
+PANAMA CITY (AP) — Alvaro Ortiz of Mexico and Toto Gana of Chile handled the breezy conditions to share the lead in the Latin America Amateur Championship and go into the final round with a spot in the Masters at stake.

+Ortiz, a junior at Arkansas, started playing conservatively when the wind picked up at Panama Golf Club and shot a 3-under 67.
+Gana picked up two birdies down the stretch to salvage a 69.

+They were at 2-under 208, one shot ahead of 18-year-old Joaquin Niemann of Chile, who had a 67.

-The winner Sunday will receive an exemption to the Masters and spots in the final stage of qualifying for the U.S. Open and British Open.
+The winner gets an invitation to the Masters and is exempt into the final stage of qualifying for the U.S. Open and British Open.

-Ortiz had a 3-under 137 total at Panama Golf Club.
-Alejandro Villavicencio, a reinstated amateur from Guatemala, was a stroke back along with Brazil's Herik Machado.
-Villavicencio shot 73, and Machado 67.

-Julian Perico, the 17-year-old from Peru who opened with a tournament-record 64, had a 75 to drop into a tie for fourth with Bolivia's Jose Luis Montano (72) at 1 under.
+Ortiz is the younger brother of Carlos Ortiz, who has played on the PGA Tour the last two years.
+He has represented Mexico each of the last two times in the World Amateur Team Championship.